tianlianghai/pytorch_benchmark_gpu/README.md

 # usage
-[!Note]
+> [!NOTE]
-pytorch v2.1.0 may report error about meshgrid something
+> pytorch v2.1.0 may report error about meshgrid something

 **to just use one gpu**
 ```bash